hchan/mecProductsByWeatherForecast/README.md

 * create spring profiles (right now the appId is in application.yaml, we might have a free appId and one that is a secret)

 ## Design
+* Spring Boot for the RestController
+* FeignClient for the REST Client
+* http://www.jsonschema2pojo.org/ to generate the DTO (Data Tranfer Object) from OpenWeatherMap and MEC